 Customs House has an informative audio-visual display of Maryborough’s history while the Bond Store Museum has displays of goods that once passed through Maryborough’s port.

-Another of Maryborough’s historic gems is the Brennan & Geraghty Store Museum, which is a unique museum store that opened in 1871 and operated as a local store until 1972.
+Another thing to do in Maryborough is to visit the Brennan & Geraghty Store Museum, which is a unique museum store that opened in 1871 and operated as a local store until 1972.

 During the day, Maryborough is a lot more cheerful.
 Kids will love the replica of Maryborough’s first locomotive train, the Mary Ann, which once hauled timber from Tin Can Bay to Cooloola Creek.